 (6) The Approved Revenue cannot exceed \$8.5 million divided by the coverage level elected by the insured.
 If this occurs the Approved Revenue will be capped.
 Any applicable Animal/Animal Products, Nursery/Greenhouse, or Commodities Purchased for Resale limitations must be calculated prior to applying the Approved Revenue limit.
-Regardless of any limitation, all allowable revenue earned during the insurance period will be considered revenue to count.
+Regardless of any limitation, all allowable revenue earned during the insurance period will be considered RTC.

-Example: At the time the Revised Farm Operation Report is due, the Approved Revenue is \$12,000,000.
+Example: At the time the RFOR is due, the Approved Revenue is \$12,000,000.
 The insured has elected the 85 percent coverage level. \$8,500,000 divided by .85 equals \$10,000,000, so the Approved Revenue for this farm is capped at \$10,000,000.
-Insured Revenue will equal \$8,500,000 and all revenue earned during the insurance period will be considered revenue to count.
+Insured Revenue will equal \$8,500,000 and all revenue earned during the insurance period will be considered RTC.